Hawai'i Pasture-Raised Beef

 The Big Island produces the lion's share of Hawai'i's beef.
 The statewide cattle industry is basically divided into two operations: the cow-calf setup where the calf is produced to be exported out-of-state for finishing and second, the local slaughter operation, where cattle is raised entirely in Hawai'i for commercial slaughter.
 While some ranches do one or the other, numerous do both simultaneously.

-According to USDA Hawaii Field Office stats for 2012, 24 percent of the state's cattle marketings (sum of exports and local slaughter) were for local consumption.
-A total of 11,600 head were locally marketed for the year.
+Although USDA Hawaii Field Office stats are no longer available, typically, one-fourth of the state’s cattle marketings (sum of exports and local slaughter) are for local consumption.

 Where's the Beef?

-Big Isle ranches producing grass-fed beef, which by definition means the animal is raised to market totally on forage, sell their product to restaurants and retailers.
+Big Isle ranches producing pasture-raised beef sell their product to restaurants and retailers.
+A handful of ranchers sell direct to consumers or at farmers markets.
 A handful of ranchers sell direct to consumers or at farmers market.

-Grass-fed beef is marketed under various brands at grocery stores: Mountain Apple, Hawaii Island Grass-Fed Beef, Island Fresh, etc. Don't hesitate to ask your butcher or grocer to identify it for you when shopping.
+Pasture-raised beef is marketed under various brands at grocery stores: Mountain Apple, Hawaii Big Island Beef, Island Fresh, Hawai‘i Ranchers, etc. Don't hesitate to ask your butcher or grocer to identify it for you when shopping.

 What's Red Veal?